-I have three kids ages 11, 8 and 5—so finding great activities in the bustling city of LA for all three to enjoy can be a challenge.
+I have three kids ages 11, 8 and 5—so finding great activities in the bustling city of L.A. for all three to enjoy can be a challenge.
 Luckily we live walking distance from a playground, which is where I can often be found with my two youngest.
 I always pick my destinations carefully based on some basic requirements: public parking, public bathrooms and some cultural or educational aspect to the adventure.
+Really, there are plenty of great family activities in L.A. if you put your mind to it.
 For me, this list has resulted in some favorite tourist destinations in Southern California including: La Brea Tar Pits, Fisherman’s Wharf in Marina del Rey, and the snack bar at Griffith Park.